 She can move mountains

-Evidenced by her efforts to provide water for her family each day, Yolanda is a hopeful, determined woman.
+Yolanda is a hopeful, determined woman.
+We know this because every day she works to provide water for her family.
 Her home sits above the city of Cusco in the Andes Mountain range at more than 2,000 feet from the center of town.
-And “town” is where Yolanda walks to purchase buckets of water from neighbors.
-At least every other morning, she makes her way down the steep, rocky road from her house to buy as much water as she can carry back up the more than 1 mile vertical trek.
+Yolanda purchases buckets of water from residents in town.
+At least every other morning, she makes her way down the steep, rocky road from her house to buy as much water as she can carry back up the more than one mile vertical trek.

 “It is very difficult to get water here.
 My village has no water because there are no pipes connected to our homes.”